Grilled cabbage steaks with jalapeño chimichurri lentils and maple mustard tahini is an explosion of flavour. Simple and so flavourful.

 Have you ever grilled some cabbage steaks?
 It’s so good it’s unbelievable.
 The charred edges have that same crave-able flavour that well-roasted cauliflower gets in a super hot oven.
 It’s also the perfect spring-to-summer transitional grill recipe.
 Are veggie burgers cancelled?
 Probably not, but it’s good to switch up your routine once in a while.

 Here in Ontario, we’re getting gorgeous sunshiny days and nights that are still going down to 2 degrees!
 Climate change is wild, friends.
 I’ve got a bunch of plants just hanging out on my porch, waiting to go in the ground when the temperature evens out.
 Until then, we grill cabbage and act like everything is totally fine.

 I saw a bunch of variations on chimichurri in the latest issue of Magnolia Journal, and knew that it’s herbal and peppery flavours would be perfect with the lightly sweet charred cabbage.
 I added warm, just-cooked lentils to the chimichurri so that they could soak up all that flavour.
 We spoon those over our charred cabbage steaks and finish the whole thing with a creamy maple mustard tahini sauce.
 It’s all a giant, super hearty flavour bomb.

 Hope you give this one a try if you’re ready to step into grilling season!
-If you need even more inspiration, I have an entire grilling guide right HERE.
+I have an older recipe for grilled cabbage with a bright yellow tahini sauce here.
+For a more traditional application of cabbage, my charred corn slaw with peanut lime dressing is so satisfying.
+If you need even more inspiration, I have an entire vegan grilling guide right HERE.